• 2,941 undergraduate students

 Educating the whole person

 All first-year students participate in Montserrat, a unique living-learning program that combines a full-year, small-group academic seminar with opportunities beyond the classroom to engage with classmates and professors who are exploring similar subject areas through residential life and cocurricular activities.
 Holy Cross has a number of innovative academic options, including community-based learning courses, full-year study abroad, cross- disciplinary learning opportunities, academic internships, and independent and self-designed majors, minors, and concentrations.
 There are also focused career programs for students interested in pursuing business, engineering, law, medicine, and teaching.

 Students run and participate in more than 100 clubs and organizations.
 These range from a cappella groups to the weekly student newspaper and radio station, from multicultural organizations to philanthropic efforts, and from diverse leadership opportunities centered in student government to peer education.

 Centrally located in beautiful New EnglandEstablished in 1843, Holy Cross is located in Worcester, Massachusetts—New England’s second-largest city and home to nine other colleges and universities.
-The city and neighboring region offer diverse cultural and recreational attractions, from the Worcester Art Museum, American Antiquarian Society, and Hanover Theatre to hiking trails on Wachusett Mountain and the city of Worcester’s 53 parks.
-The Holy Cross campus occupies 174 beautifully landscap-ed acres atop Mount St. James and features striking views, traditional and contemporary architecture, and state-of-the-art facilities.
-There is access from campus to major airports and to rail and bus service—which makes destinations like the ski slopes of Vermont and New Hampshire and the beaches of Cape Cod and Rhode Island within easy reach.
+The city and neighboring region offer a wide array of cultural and recreational attractions—from the Worcester Art Museum, American Antiquarian Society, and Hanover Theatre to hiking trails on Wachusett Mountain and the city of Worcester’s 53 public parks.
+The Holy Cross campus occupies 174 beautifully landscap-ed acres atop Mount St. James and features striking views, classic and contemporary architecture, and state-of-the-art facilities and technology.
+There is easy access from campus to nearby major airports and to rail and bus service.
+Destinations like the ski slopes of Vermont and New Hampshire and the beaches of Cape Cod and Rhode Island are also within day-trip reach.

 Life after Holy Cross